 According to GamCare, problem gambling can be progressive in nature and gamblers will regularly spend all of their wages and savings on their gambling.
 From here, it can be just a short step to taking out loans to cover gambling losses, and some gamblers can end up engaging in criminal activity in order to fund their gambling.

 Problem gambling can negatively impact on all areas of life, including relationships, health, work and self-esteem.
-There is lots of help and advice available, not only for gamblers but also for their friends and family and information on help available is included in this fact sheet.
+There is lots of help and advice available, not only for gamblers but also for their friends and family and information on help available is included on this page.